otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. `bob@xmpp.org/notebook` logs in to his server (`talk.xmpp.org`).
 1. `bob@xmpp.org/notebook` uses service discovery to find a Prekey Server in his server (`prekey.xmpp.org`).
-   1. The service discovery informs the Prekey Server's long-term public key.
+   1. Bob sends service discovery information messages to all returned nodes, by looking at the results, he identifies all prekey server nodes.
-1. `bob@xmpp.org/notebook` discovers the capabilities of `prekey.xmpp.org`.
+   1. He then chooses one of them randomly.
-   1. `prekey.xmpp.org` is capable of all features of the Prekey Server specification.
+   1. Finally, he sends a service discovery items message to the prekey server in order to retrieve the fingerprint for this server.
 1. `bob@xmpp.org/notebook` asks `prekey.xmpp.org` about the number of prekeys
    messages it has stored for him:
-   1. `bob@xmpp.org/notebook` deniable authenticates by using DAKEZ with `prekey.xmpp.org`.
+   1. `bob@xmpp.org/notebook` deniably authenticates by using DAKEZ with `prekey.xmpp.org`.
    1. `bob@xmpp.org/notebook` sends a "Storage Status Message" attached to the last DAKEZ message to `prekey.xmpp.org`.